 Remember after only one drink you may not be able to judge speed and distance accurately, your ability to react may be affected especially judging stopping distances and your judgment of risk may be affected making you more willing to take risks putting yourself and others in danger.

-On Monday the 2nd March 2015 the new S5A (Drug Driving) offence under the Road Traffic Act 1988 came in to force.
-This legislation gives specific limits for 16 drugs in the body in a similar way to the drink driving legislation and we welcome it as a new tool in our continuing efforts to target those people who get behind the wheel when not fit to drive through drink or drugs.
+In March 2015 updated S5A (Drug Driving) offence under the Road Traffic Act 1988 came in to force.
+This legislation gives specific limits for 16 drugs in the body in a similar way to the drink driving legislation as part of our continuing efforts to target those people who get behind the wheel when not fit to drive through drink or drugs.

 How to report traffic crime or dangerous situations

 Report erratic driving, dangerous loads, unroadworthy vehicles or hazards on the road by phoning 999 as soon as you safely can.
 Write down the registration number of any vehicle involved, with a description of the make, colour and, if possible, who was driving.